INTRODUCTION TO LIVING ON CAMPUS

 Health Forms and Health Insurance

 All students must carry the Student Accident and Sickness Insurance or provide proof of comparable insurance coverage.
-Students are also required to complete health forms and provide immunization records to the Hamel Health and Counseling Center prior to enrollment.
+Students are also required to complete health forms and provide immunization records to the Hamel Health Center prior to enrollment.
 Students who do not comply will not be allowed to live in college residences.

 Students are required to maintain a clean environment in their assigned space.
 Students are not permitted to store personal items in hallways, lounges, stairwells, or other public spaces within the residence areas.